janusqa/blazorstore/BLAZOR.md

     ```
 8. Add "@using Microsoft.AspNetCore.Components.Authorization"  to _imports.razor in webassembly and server project

+9. Files to adjust
+   1. WebAssembly project : UserInfo.cs
+       add Role "public required string Email { get; set; }"
+   2. Main Project : PersistingRevalidatingAuthenticationStateProvider.cs
+       In "OnPersistingAsync" method add...
+       ```
+       var role = principal.FindFirst(options.ClaimsIdentity.RoleClaimType)?.Value;
+       .
+       .
+       .
+       Role = role ??
+SD.Role_Customer,
+       ```
+   3. WebAssembly project : PersistentAuthenticationStateProvider.cs
+       add
+       ```
+       new Claim(ClaimTypes.Role, userInfo.Role)
+       ```
+   4.

-9. REMEBER TO UPDATE ANY NAME SPACES AS THEY ARE QUITE A FEW OF THEM!!!
+10. REMEBER TO UPDATE ANY NAME SPACES AS THEY ARE QUITE A FEW OF THEM!!!
+11. Other files touched to adjust for jwt and roles were register.razor, login.razor, applicationuserrepository.cs, an api was created to retireve a refresh token.
+Manage/Index must also be adjusted if you want to add custom user fields